Getquin Review 2026: Still the Best “Free” Portfolio Tracker for European Investors?

 Getquin’s other selling points

-Getquin positions itself as a social all-in-one portfolio manager.
+Getquin positions itself as an all-in-one social portfolio manager.
 The latter portion of the description clearly ticks quite some boxes, but the app and website have more to offer:

 - Social platform